SarveshMankar/Corp-Nexus/README.md

 2.)
 Clone this repository in htdocs folder of XAMPP.<br>
 3.)
 Start Apache and MySQL server.<br>
 4.)
 Open phpMyAdmin and create a database named "database".<br>
 5.)
-Import the mcq.sql file in the database.<br>
+Import the database.sql file in the database.<br>
 6.)
-Open any browser and type "localhost/MCQ-Examination".<br>
+Open any browser and type "localhost/Company-System".<br>

 ## Images